 Theatres and groups curated by CPH STAGE must comply with applicable collective agreements.
 Dansk Scenekunst has a special collective agreement with the Danish Actors’ Association regarding CPH STAGE.
 You can view the 2025 agreement HERE.

 Since CPH STAGE receives funding from the State and the City of Copenhagen, it is a requirement that our partners comply with the City of Copenhagen’s labour clauses – meaning expectations regarding pay and working conditions, including working hours and residence/work permits.
+You can read more about collective agreements and labour clauses HERE.

 Application round from October 21, 2025 to January 29, 2026

-Application round from May 10 to June 15, 2026
+Application round from May 10 to June 12, 2026

 CPH STAGE’s National Mobility Fund helps ensure that performances produced outside the Capital Region or on Bornholm are presented as part of the festival’s open program.